Committee Members

 I started adult lessons as my swimming was passable but I had no stamina and struggled to complete even two lengths without struggling for breath.
 It took a few months before I was confident to do 400m and then I knew I would be fine for my first super sprint triathlon in July 2012.
 I went on to do a few more pool based triathlons before progressing to open water and completed my first sprint distance triathlon in September 2014.
 My favourite discipline is cycling and I love triathlon as it welcomes all types of abilities and there is a distance to suit everyone.

-Frances Boyer – Welfare Officer
+Helen Rhodes – Welfare Officer

 Comments are closed.